itractor/firebase-react-dev-ready/README.md

 # Firebase Auth React App

 A React application with Firebase Authentication that allows users to register, log in, and make authenticated API calls to a backend service.
+This is intended as a "quick start" when making MVPs.

 ## Features